waveform-computing/oliphant/docs/quickstart.rst

     INSERT INTO table2 (i, j, k) SELECT i, j, k FROM table1;

-The :func:`auto_merge` function constructs the PostgreSQL equivalent of an UPSERT or MERGE statement using writeable CTEs.
+The :func:`~merge.auto_merge` function constructs the PostgreSQL equivalent of an UPSERT or MERGE statement using writeable CTEs.
 Given the table definitions above, the following statements are equivalent::

     SELECT auto_merge('table1', 'table2');